jshvn/professional/linkedin.md

 # LinkedIn profile

+## Headline

+Scientist.
+Engineer.
+Storyteller.
+Influencer.

 ## Summary

-I love technology.
-I love building things.
-I love challenging myself to learn more.
-I thrive in environments that are fast-paced and unfamiliar.
-I strive to get things done.

-I'm a data scientist, computer scientist, and engineer employed at Adobe.

-My long-term goal is to quantify aggregate human behavior in meaningful and impactful ways.
+I am on a mission to transform data at scale into meaningful and breakthrough narratives.
+I am dedicated to democratizing information to empower people to make sound decisions.

+The last few years of my life have been some of the most fundamentally transformational ones yet, and I am ridiculously excited to see what is next.

-Connect with me or drop me a line at: josh.vaughen@gmail.com
+Lets tell a story together.
+Connect with me on LinkedIn @iJosh or at iJosh.com Or contact me directly at josh.vaughen@gmail.com

 ## Experience